US advises its citizens in India to leave as soon as it is safe to do so amid sharp rise in COVID-19 cases | Health

-The US has advised its citizens not to travel to India or to leave as soon as it is safe to do so as access to all types of medical care is becoming severely limited in the country amid a massive surge in COVID-19 cases.
+The US has advised its citizens not to travel to India or to leave as soon as it is safe to do so and authorized the voluntary departure of family members of its employees in the Indian missions, saying the access to all types of medical care is becoming severely limited in the country amid a massive surge in COVID-19 cases.

 The US has put India on Level 4 Travel Advisory, the highest level issued by the Department of State.

-In a health alert, the US Embassy in New Delhi said: ''Access to all types of medical care is becoming severely limited in India due to the surge in Covid-19 cases.'' ''We urge US citizens to enrol in STEP (Smart Traveler Enrollment Programme) at step.state.gov in order to receive critical information from the Embassy related to health and safety in India,'' it said.
+In a health alert, the US Embassy in New Delhi said: ''Access to all types of medical care is becoming severely limited in India due to the surge in Covid-19 cases.'' ''We urge US citizens to enroll in STEP (Smart Traveler Enrollment Programme) at step.state.gov to receive critical information from the Embassy related to health and safety in India,'' it said.

 It asked American citizens to visit the Indian Ministry of Health and Family Welfare website for the latest information on travel restrictions.